The Best Fanny Packs -- Coach x Basquiat, Gucci, Burberry and More

-The Best Fanny Packs -- Coach x Basquiat, Gucci, YSL, Burberry, Tory Burch and More
+The Best Fanny Packs -- Coach x Basquiat, Gucci, YSL, Tory Burch, Burberry and More

 The fanny pack trend shows no sign of slowing -- which is good, since fanny packs are hands-free, convenient and impossible to leave in an Uber (you know, since they’re attached to you).